394, 394A, 394F and 394G Receiver Family

 m394A_01.jpg

-The is the 394A, the commercial version of the 394 built by Marconi Marine International (UK) The 394 receiver was made in Britain in the late 30's and designed mainly for fishing trawlers. and small craft.
+The is the 394A, the commercial version of the 394 built by Marconi Marine International (UK) The 394 receiver was made in Britain in the late 30's and designed mainly for fishing trawlers and small craft.
 The British Admiralty wanted the same radio but the coverage ended at just over 4 Mc/s.
-So Marconi added some extra coils that extended HF coverage to plus 8.5 Mc/s.
+So Marconi added some extra coils that extended HF coverage to 8.5 Mc/s.
 The Admiralty version then became the AP361 ( 394G) It had a different dial and much finer and more precise tuning.
 (Courtesy Handbook of Technical Instruction)

 /394E.jpg